-Med-Peds residents at the University of Rochester have the option of additional training during residency in community advocacy, global health, and research.
+Med-Peds residents at the University of Rochester have the option of additional training during residency in community advocacy, global health, research and medical educator.
 By choosing one of these special tracks, residents receive individualized training and mentorship in these areas by dedicated faculty.
 Upon satisfactory completion of one of the tracks, Med-Peds graduating residents receive "Distinction" in their chosen area.

 Director: Dr. Robert Fortuna

 The University of Rochester Combined Medicine-Pediatrics Residency program offers a research track for residents to pursue mentored scholarly work during their second, third, and fourth years of training.
 The primary goal of the research track is to provide structured mentorship to complete a research project and develop the skills necessary for future academic and/or subspecialty careers.
 Projects are designed to align with individual career or fellowship goals.
 Mentorship is provided to assist with project design, methodology, and implementation.

 Residents in the track will meet on a regular basis to discuss their ongoing projects with their peers and mentors.
 The research experience culminates with a peer and faculty reviewed project that is presented at a research seminar.
 With successful completion of this track, residents receive “Distinction in Research” upon graduation.